dbt-labs/docs.getdbt.com/website/blog/dbt-tutorials/2020-07-01-how-to-create-near-real-time-models-with-just-dbt-sql.md

 ---
-title: "How to Create Near Real-time Models with Just dbt + SQL"
+title: "How to Create Near Real-time Models With Just dbt + SQL"
 description: "Before I dive into how to create this, I have to say this. **You probably don’t need this**."
 slug: how-to-create-near-real-time-models-with-just-dbt-sql
 canonical_url: https://discourse.getdbt.com/t/how-to-create-near-real-time-models-with-just-dbt-sql/1457